 What is the best time to visit the Outer Hebride?

-How Long should I stay in the Outer Hebrides?
+What type of Activities can I do in the Outer Hebrides?

 What is the language of Outer Hebrides?

 The main language spoken across the islands is english although more than 50% of the islanders are bilingual speaking the ancient Scots Gaelic language.
 Many of the road signs are bilingual in Gaelic and English.
 Expect to hear Gaelic being spoken as you cross the islands.

 The Viking raids of the Outer Hebrides left an indelible mark on the islands, with evidence of their presence still visible today.
 Notable examples include the Lewis Chess Men, discovered on the Isle of Lewis, and many place names with Norse origins, such as Uig and Scalpay.

 The Outer Hebrides is famous for its heritage of Harris Tweed, a luxurious hand-woven fabric, as well as its delicious black pudding - a savoury pudding made from pork fat and oatmeal - and the unique sound of piping, which is integral to the region's culture.

 How do I get to the Outer Hebrides?

 For those looking to get to the Outer Hebrides, Calmac and Loganair have you covered!
 Calmac offers ferry services from Ullapool to Stornoway ,Uig to Lochmaddy and Harris and Oban to Barra or Mallaig to South Uist while Loganair provides flights from Glasgow, Edinburgh and Inverness to Stornoway and Benbecula.